Bayesian analysis of $\alpha$-Starobinsky model with Planck, ACT and DESI data: Introduction

 In this work, we perform a comprehensive Bayesian analysis of the $\alpha$-Starobinsky model using datasets from Planck, ACT, and DESI.
-A key methodological innovation of our approach is the parameterization of the primordial priors.
-Rather than sampling the inherently degenerate theoretical parameters of the potential ($V_0, \alpha, N_*$), we sample directly from the observationally constrained physical observables ($A_s^\alpha, n_s^\alpha, r^\alpha$) using analytical consistency relations rooted from slow-roll (see e.g. \cite{2015PhRvD..91f4016M,2023JCAP...12..015G}).
+A key methodological feature of our approach is the parameterization of the primordial priors.
+Rather than sampling the inherently degenerate theoretical parameters of the potential ($V_0, \alpha, N_*$), we sample directly from the observationally constrained physical observables ($A_s^\alpha, n_s^\alpha, r^\alpha$) using analytical consistency relations valid in a slow-roll regime (see e.g. \cite{2015PhRvD..91f4016M,2023JCAP...12..015G}).
 These sampled points act as dynamical seeds to reconstruct the exact potential parameters, which is then fed into an amended version of the Boltzmann solver \texttt{CLASS} \cite{2011arXiv1104.2932L,2011JCAP...07..034B}, then evolves the full background and perturbed field equations natively.
 Consequently, the final constraints are entirely free from slow-roll approximations, ensuring numerically rigorous posteriors from the Boltzmann code.

-The remainder of this paper is structured in the following manner.
+The remainder of this paper is structured as follows.
 In \autoref{sec:alpha-staro}, we review the theoretical formulation of the $\alpha$-Starobinsky model and derive the consistency relations that enable our parameterization.
-Then, \autoref{sec:methodology} details our numerical methodology, including the specific modifications made to \texttt{CLASS} and their impact.
+Then, \autoref{sec:methodology} details our numerical methodology, including the specific modifications made to \texttt{CLASS} and the effects on observables.
 Furthermore, it outlines the cosmological likelihoods employed in our Markov Chain Monte Carlo (MCMC) analysis.
 The core observational constraints are presented in \autoref{sec:constraints}, where we contrast the rigid Starobinsky ($\alpha=1$) against the generalized $\alpha$-deformed case.
 Finally, we provide our concluding remarks in \autoref{sec:conclusions}.
 Supplementary visualizations that have been omitted from the main text are provided in \autoref{app:A} and \autoref{app:B}.